dpa-gmbh/metadata-mapper/README.md

 (https://addons.mozilla.org/de/firefox/addon/exif-viewer/).
 It is a good idea to use multiple tools simultaneously to evaluate the result.

-You may provide your own metadata mapping.
-In this case take a look into the files
+You may provide customizations or enhancements of the default mappings.
+In this case specify the mapping file using the option "-m".
+It loads the customizations and adds all those default mappings which are not overriden by the customization.
+See e. g.
  ```
- example/metadata-mapping-1-0.xsd (underlying XML schema)
- example/iptc-metadata-mapping-2014-1.2.xml (mapping based on IPTC "Photo Metadata" standard
-   revision 1.2)
+ example/dpa-mapping.xml
  ```
  Use the parameter "-m" to specify the path to your own mapping configuration.